(Seasons 1-5a spoilers ahead)

 The truth is, Walt has been endangering his family much more than he has been helping them.
 His actions brought members of the Mexican drug cartel to his home, where his children sleep, on two separate occasions (Tuco and the cousins).
 If anyone besides Walt had been home when the cousins came looking for him, they’d be dead.
 Hank also came face to face with these cartel members as a direct result of Walt’s dealings, almost killing him and causing him deep physical and emotional damage.
 Walt’s house is constantly watched and bugged by members of Gus’s drug network.
 Gus threatens to kill his entire family.

-And let’s not forget Jesse.
-I don’t think I need to explain why their relationship is toxic.
+And let’s not forget Jesse Pinkman.
 Walt may see something in Jesse, but this is far outmatched by the fact that he sees Jesse as easy prey.
 When asked why he works with a “junkie,” Walt tells Gus, “because he does what I say.”
 Walt has Gale replaced by Jesse because Gale is not as easily controlled.
-He has Brock poisoned and then makes Jesse break up with Andrea.
+He has Brock poisoned and guilts Jesse into breaking up with Andrea.
 When he’s trying to convince Jesse not to leave in “Say My Name,” he talks about “all the people we’ve killed: Gale…and the rest.”
 Walt has killed plenty of people at this point, but of course the only victim he mentions by name is the one that Jesse himself killed and feels most guilty about.
 Walt doesn’t want a friend or a partner, he wants someone he can manipulate.

-Even his own family.
+This even applies to his own family.
 There’s a scene in “Hazard Pay,” after Skyler has her big “shut up!” breakdown, where Marie confronts Walt to ask what’s been going on.
-We as the viewers know that Skyler’s breakdown was because of the fact that she has to live not only with a selfish manipulative drug-dealing murderer for a husband, but also with the guilt that she has played a part in aiding his actions.
+We as the viewers know that Skyler’s breakdown was because of the fact that she has to live not only with a selfish, manipulative, drug-dealing murderer for a husband, but also with the guilt that she has played a part in aiding his actions.
 However, Walt plays Marie and makes it seem like Skyler feels guilt over her affair with Ted.
 A stunned Marie then gets up and HUGS WALT, as if HE is the victim in all this.

 Do you see that disgusting smirk on his face?
 Walt knows exactly what he’s doing.
 He’s turning Skyler’s own sister against her out of pure spite.
 He does the same with his own son, by buying him an expensive car against his wife’s wishes.
 He is now the cool dad and she is the bitch mom.